xevolver/xevxml/README.md

     % src2xml sample.c | xsltexec test.xsl| xml2src sample-equiv.c
 ```

-To append other information to XML documents, a developer can
+To append additional information to XML documents, a developer can
 customize two internal C++ classes, `XevSageVisitor` and
 `XevXmlVisitor`.
 The former class traverses an AST of Sage III classes
 used in ROSE, and translates it to an XML AST.
 The latter traverses an